-A support group can offer what individual counselling and other forms of one-on-one support cannot.
+An eating disorder support group can offer things that individual counselling and other forms of one-on-one support cannot.

 My group members show up one by one, some timid and others almost bouncing with energy.
-I greet them individually, asking each woman how her week has been and mentally hoping it’s been better than the last.
+I greet them individually, asking each of them how their week has been and mentally hoping it’s been better than the last.

 Some of the answers I receive are just the kind I want to hear: “My week was great!” or “I’m in a good place.”
 Others are dim—“I’m okay”—but are more telling than pure honesty, and the rest are bold and angry: “My week was terrible.
 I don’t think more could have gone wrong!”

-These women, each so lovely and so determined, have been prisoners seeking freedom.
-The reason they keep coming back to my group is because it means they are all in jail together — not in solitary confinement.
+They keep coming back to my group because it means they are all in jail together, not in solitary confinement.

 They are from all walks of life; they hold various occupations, exhibit vast personalities, and range in age from late teens to late forties.
 They are a beautiful mosaic.

 There has been divorce, pregnancy, and graduation.
 Life events happen and are shared, and I am never the only one offering suggestions.
 They can all learn something from each other, and they do.

 Some talk about the future, some talk about the past.

 They look to me for suggestions on how to cope, but more than that, they look to me as a role model of accountability.
 They are awed at times, shaking their heads in disbelief as they smile because I have achieved a “normal” life.
 Other times, they quiz me as if to see if I have really learned to be free of it.

 Support groups are give-and-take.